gogoneriel/nerite/README.md

 - `batchLiquidateTroves(uint256[] calldata _troveArray)`: Accepts a custom list of Troves IDs as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation, i.e. ICR < MCR.
 Troves with ICR >= MCR are skipped in the loop.
 Permissionless.

-- `urgentRedemption(uint256 _boldAmount, uint256[] calldata _troveIds, uint256 _minCollateral)`: Executes successfully only when the collateral branch has already been shut down.
+- `urgentRedemption(uint256 _usdnAmount, uint256[] calldata _troveIds, uint256 _minCollateral)`: Executes successfully only when the collateral branch has already been shut down.
 Redeems only from the branch it is called on.
-Redeems from Troves with a slight collateral bonus - that is, 1 BOLD redeems for $1.01 worth of LST collateral.
+Redeems from Troves with a slight collateral bonus - that is, 1 USDN redeems for $1.01 worth of LST collateral.
 Does not flag any redeemed-from Troves as `unredeemable`.
 Caller specifies the `_minCollateral` they want to receive.

 ### StabilityPool

-- `provideToSP(uint256 _amount, bool _doClaim)`: deposit _amount of BOLD to the Stability Pool.
-It transfers _amount of LUSD from the caller’s address to the Pool, and tops up their BOLD deposit by _amount. `doClaim` determines how the depositor’s existing collateral and BOLD yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the BOLD gain is added to their deposit.
+- `provideToSP(uint256 _amount, bool _doClaim)`: deposit _amount of USDN to the Stability Pool.
+It transfers _amount of LUSD from the caller’s address to the Pool, and tops up their USDN deposit by _amount. `doClaim` determines how the depositor’s existing collateral and USDN yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the USDN gain is added to their deposit.

-- `withdrawFromSP(uint256 _amount, bool doClaim)`: withdraws _amount of BOLD from the Stability Pool, up to the value of their remaining deposit.
-It increases their BOLD balance by _amount.
-If the user makes a partial withdrawal, their remaining deposit will earn further liquidation and yield gains.  `doClaim` determines how the depositor’s existing collateral and BOLD yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the BOLD gain is added to their deposit.
+- `withdrawFromSP(uint256 _amount, bool doClaim)`: withdraws _amount of USDN from the Stability Pool, up to the value of their remaining deposit.
+It increases their USDN balance by _amount.
+If the user makes a partial withdrawal, their remaining deposit will earn further liquidation and yield gains.  `doClaim` determines how the depositor’s existing collateral and USDN yield gains (if any exist) are treated: if true they’re transferred to the depositor’s address, otherwise the collateral is stashed (added to a balance tracker) and the USDN gain is added to their deposit.

 - `claimAllCollGains()`: Sends all stashed collateral gains to the caller and zeros their stashed balance.
 Used only when the caller has no current deposit yet has stashed collateral gains from the past.